DeriZSY/hybrid_mopso/README.md

 # HybridPSODevelopment

+## Update and Notification :
+<br> All the works in this rep are finished as a research assistant of Advanced Manufacturing of Department of Mechanical and Energy Engineering, Southern University of Science and Technology, under the supervise of Professor Xuekun LI and PhD candidate Zhanying CHEN, Institude of Manufacturing Engineering, Tsinghua University.
+<br> Reference literature will be supplied with review later. (when I'm out of endless exams and projects)
+<br> ALL COMPYRIGHTS RESERVED

+---
 ## Depiction
 <br>This project aimed to develop extended PSO algorithm that is of praticle value for optimization problems in real engineering.